 6. Expect an adjustment period.

-But after this transitional time period, you'll see your child becoming less irritable and aggressive.
+The good news is that after this transitional time period, you'll see your child becoming less irritable and aggressive.
 You'll notice more initiative, self-discipline and

 focus when they play.
 And best of all, you'll see your child developing their inner life and discovering who they are by playing, learning and engaging